 What happens in Chester Gap when the lease is over?

-At the end of the lease in Chester Gap, either party can opt to end the tenancy.
-The rental investor could choose not to renew the lease or the renter could choose to not to renew the lease.
-If the rental owner wishes to end the lease, or conclude our property management services, please send us written notice as described in your property management agreement.
+At the end of the lease term in Chester Gap, either party can opt to end the tenancy.
+The property owner could choose not to renew the lease or the renter could choose to not to renew the lease.
+If the landlord wishes to end the lease, or conclude our property management services, please send us written notice as described in your property management agreement.

-When we don't receive such notice, we will strive to make choices that will keep your rental investment producing the highest possible net income.
-This means that we will routinely contact a tenant 6 to 8 weeks before the end of the lease term in order to renew the lease.
+If we don't receive such notice, we will strive to make choices that will keep your rental producing the highest possible net income.
+This means that we will usually contact a tenant 6 to 8 weeks before the end of the lease in order to renew the lease.

 - Month-to-month --- This will include a large rent increase.